adwaitnd/adwaitnd.github.io/_pages/research.md

 I am currently interested in the following areas of research:

+- [Wireless Networks](https://en.wikipedia.org/wiki/Wireless): How can we communicate useful information using radio transmissions, in the most efficient form, and using the simplest mechanisms?
+- [Wireless Sensing](https://en.wikipedia.org/wiki/Remote_sensing): How can we identify and track changes in our physical environment by observing it from afar?
 - [Time Synchronization](https://en.wikipedia.org/wiki/Synchronization): How do we get many entities to agree on what the time is and have them work together?
 I look at what can we do with cutting-edge devices that keep very precise time.
 Further, I also study what we can do with very inexpensive devices that keep inaccurate time.
 - [Embedded Systems](https://en.wikipedia.org/wiki/Embedded_system): How can we design and use tiny computers that can be a part of us and our environment?
-- [Wireless Networks](https://en.wikipedia.org/wiki/Wireless): How can we communicate useful information using radio transmissions, in the most efficient form, and using the simplest mechanisms?

 ## Publications

 ### Conferences

+- <a name="charm-ipsn2018"></a>
+    **Charm: Exploiting Geographical Diversity Through Coherent Combining in Low-Power Wide-Area Networks**
+    Adwait Dongare, Revathy Narayanan, Akshay Gadre, Anh Luong, Artur Balanuta, Swarun Kumar, Bob Iannucci, and Anthony Rowe *In the International Conference on Information Processing in Sensor Networks (IPSN), 2018 at Porto, Portugal*
+    <span style="color:red">*Won the best paper award at IPSN 2018*</span>

 - <a name="pulsar-rtas2017"></a>
     **Pulsar: A Wireless Propagation-Aware Clock Synchronization Platform**